mazipan/auto-commit/README.md

 ## Make it your own

 - Fork this repo
-- Activate your Github Actions, go to tab **Actions**, and enable it if you see this below image.
+- Activate your Github Actions, go to tab **Actions**, and enable it, click the "*I understand my workflows, go ahead and run them*" button if you still see this below image.

 ![Enable github actions](screenshoot-actions.png)